rkalz/xbmc4xbox/trunk/xbmc/lib/libPython/python/Doc/glossary.rst

    iterator
       An object representing a stream of data.
-Repeated calls to the iterator's :meth:`next` method return successive items in the stream.
+Repeated calls to the iterator's :meth:`~generator.next` method return successive items in the stream.
 When no more data are available a :exc:`StopIteration` exception is raised instead.
-At this point, the iterator object is exhausted and any further calls to its :meth:`next` method just raise :exc:`StopIteration` again.
+At this point, the iterator object is exhausted and any further calls to its :meth:`~generator.next` method just raise :exc:`StopIteration` again.
 Iterators are required to have an :meth:`__iter__` method that returns the iterator object itself so every iterator is also iterable and may be used in most places where other iterables are accepted.
 One notable exception is code